I prostrate to the Bodhisattva Youthful Manjushri.

 (45) The Triumphant One has explained that leaving aside far-reaching discriminating awareness, all networks of constructive factors, such as far-reaching generosity and so forth, are the methods.

 (46) It is by the power of having meditated on the methods that, through meditating thoroughly on something with discriminating awareness, someone with a (bodhichitta) nature can quickly attain enlightenment.
-It does not come about by having meditated on the lack of inherent identity alone.
+It does not come about by having meditated on the lack of (self-established) identities alone.

-(47) Awareness of the voidness of inherent existence that has come to realize that the aggregates, cognitive sources, and cognitive stimulators lack (inherently existent) arising has been fully explained as discriminating awareness.
+(47) Awareness of the voidness of self-establishing natures that has come to realize that the aggregates, cognitive sources, and cognitive stimulators lack (a self-established) arising has been fully explained as discriminating awareness.

-(48) If things inherently existed (at the time of their causes), it would be illogical for them to have to arise.
-Further, if they (inherently) did not exist at all (they could not be made to arise), like a flower out of space.
-Moreover, because there would be the absurd conclusions of both these faults, things do not come about from being both (inherently existent and nonexistent at the time of their causes) either.
+(48) If (things had self-established) existence, it would be illogical for them to have to arise.
+Further, if (they were self-established as) non-existent (at the time of their cause, they could not be made to arise), like a flower out of space.
+Moreover, because there would be the absurd conclusions of both these faults, things do not come about from having both (self-established existence and non-existence) either.

-(49) Phenomenal things do not arise from themselves, nor from something (inherently) different, nor from both.
+(49) Phenomenal things do not arise (self-established) from themselves, nor from something different, nor from both.
 Neither do they (arise) from no causes at all.
-Because of this, everything by nature lacks inherent existence.
+Because of this, by their essential nature (everything) lacks a self-establishing nature.

-(50) Furthermore, when you analyze all things if they are (inherently) one or many, then since you cannot be aimed at anything that has existence from its own nature, you can become certain of the nonexistence of inherent existence.
+(50) Furthermore, when you analyze all things if they are (self-established as) one or many, then since their essential nature is the lack of anything that can be aimed at, you can become certain of the total non-existence of self-establishing natures.

-(51) Furthermore, the lines of reasoning in The Seventy Stanzas on Voidness and from The Root Text on the Middle Way and so forth explain as well how the nature of phenomenal things is established as voidness.
+(51) Furthermore, the lines of reasoning in The 70 Stanzas on Voidness and from The Root Text on the Middle Way and so forth explain as well how the self-nature of phenomenal things is established as voidness.

 (52) However, because this text would have become too long, I have therefore not elaborated here.
 What I have explained has been for the purpose of meditation on merely a proven system of philosophical tenets.

-(53) Thus, since you cannot be aimed at the inherent existence of any thing, without exception, meditation on the lack of inherent identity is meditation on discriminating awareness.
+(53) Thus, since you cannot be aimed at the self-establishing nature of any thing, without an exception, meditation on the lack of (self-established) identities is meditation on discriminating awareness.

-(54) With discriminating awareness, an inherent nature of any phenomenon is never seen; and it is explained that the same is true regarding the actuality of discriminating awareness itself.
+(54) With discriminating awareness, a self-establishing nature of any phenomenon is never seen; and it is explained that the same is true regarding the reality of discriminating awareness itself.
 In this (way) meditate (on voidness) non-conceptually.

-(55) This compulsive existence which comes from conceptual thoughts (of inherent existence) has a true nature (merely fabricated) by these conceptual thoughts.
-Therefore, the state of being rid of all these conceptual thoughts, without an exception, is the supreme Nirvana State Beyond Sorrow.
+(55) This compulsive existence which has come from conceptual thoughts (grasping for self-established existence) has an identity nature (merely fabricated) by conceptual thought.
+Therefore, the state of being rid of all concepts, barring none, is the supreme Nirvana State Beyond Sorrow.

-(56) Like this as well, the Vanquishing Master Surpassing All has said, "Conceptual thought (of inherent existence) is great unawareness, that which makes you fall into the ocean of uncontrollably recurring existence.
-By abiding in single-minded concentration devoid of conceptual thought (of inherent existence), you will make clear (the mind) that is without these conceptions just as is space."
+(56) Like this as well, the Vanquishing Master Surpassing All has said, "Conceptual thought (grasping for self-established existence) is great unawareness, that which makes you fall into the ocean of uncontrollably recurring existence.
+By abiding in absorbed concentration devoid of such concepts, you will make clear, like space, a non-conceptual state."

-(57) Also, from The Dharani Formula for Engaging in the Non-conceptual, he has said, "If the Offspring of the Triumphant involved in this pure Dharma practice were to contemplate this state of no conceptual thoughts (of inherent existence), they would transcend these conceptual thoughts which are difficult to pass through and would gradually attain the state of no such conceptions."
+(57) Also, from The Dharani Formula for Engaging in the Non-conceptual, he has said, "If the Offspring of the Triumphant involved in this pure Dharma practice were to contemplate this state of no conceptual thoughts (grasping for self-established existence), they would transcend these concepts that are difficult to pass beyond and would gradually attain a non-conceptual state."

-(58) When you have become certain, by these quotations and lines of reasoning, that all things are devoid of inherent existence and without an (inherently existent) arising, meditate in a state of no conceptual thoughts (of inherent existence).
+(58) When you have become certain, by these quotations and lines of reasoning, that all things are devoid of self-established existence and without a (self-established) arising, meditate in a state of no conceptual thoughts (of self-established existence).

-(59) When you have meditated on actuality like this and have gradually attained the heat (stage) and so forth, you will then attain (the stage of) extremely joyous one and so on, and the enlightenment of Buddhahood will not be far.
+(59) When you have meditated on the facts of reality like this and have gradually attained the heat (stage) and so forth, you will then attain (the stage of) extremely joyous one and so on, and the enlightenment of Buddhahood will not be far.

 (60) If, however, through actions such as pacifying, stimulating, and so forth, attained from the force of mantras and through the power as well of the eight great actual attainments and so on, such as actualization of an excellent vase and so forth,